AdrianAntico/AutoQuant/README.md

 #### The Auto_Regression() models handle a multitude of tasks.
 In order:
 1. Convert your data to data.table format for faster processing
-2. Transform your target variable using the best normalization method based on the AutoTransformationCreate() function
+2. Transform your target variable using the best normalization method based on the <code>AutoTransformationCreate()</code> function
 3. Create train, validation, and test data if you didn't supply those directly to the function
 4. Consoldate columns that are used for modeling and what is to be kept for data returned
-5. Dichotomize categorical variables (for AutoXGBoostRegression) and save the factor levels for scoring in a way that guarentees consistency across training, validation, and test data sets
+5. Dichotomize categorical variables (for <code>AutoXGBoostRegression()</code>) and save the factor levels for scoring in a way that guarentees consistency across training, validation, and test data sets
-6. Saves the final column names for modeling to a csv for later reference
+6. Save the final modeling column names for later reference
 7. Handles the data conversion to the appropriate type, based on model type (CatBoost, H2O, and XGBoost)
-8. Build out a random hyperparameter set for a random grid search for model tuning (includes the default model hyperparameters) if you want to utilize that feature
+8. Build out a random hyperparameter set for a random grid search for model tuning (includes the default model hyperparameters) if you choose to grid tune
-9. Build the grid tuned models
+9. Loop through the grid-tuning process
 10. Collect the evaluation metrics for each grid tune run
-11. Identify the best model of the set of models built in the grid tuning setup
+11. Identify the best model of the set of models built in the grid tuning search
 12. Save the hyperparameters from the winning grid tuned model
 13. Build the final model based on the best model from the grid tuning model search
 14. Back-transform your predictions based on the best transformation used earlier in the process